 - Start Outlook and go by clicking the File option in the menu bar.

 - In the Outlook Options page, go to the bottom option and click Trust Center.
 In the Trust Center category, click Trust Center Settings button.

 - Go to Email Security category and click the Settings button.

 - Under the Security Settings Name dropdown, choose the name for the Security Settings.
 Also, use the browse buttons to select the Signing Certificate and Encryption Certificate.
 Then click OK.

 - After coming back to Email Security Page, click all the checkboxes in the Encrypted email category.
 Then click the Import/Export button.

 - Click ‘Import existing Digital ID from a file’.
 Then use the Browse button to import the digital ID File and its Password.
 Then click OK.

 Restart Outlook and try to connect the Outlook with the Exchange Server again.

-Sometimes, the cause behind such error is the corrupt data file and it is stopping the Outlook from connecting with Exchange Server.
+Sometimes, the cause behind such error is the corrupt data file and it is stopping Outlook from connecting with Exchange Server.
 In such a case, you should use Kernel OST Recovery tool that can retrieve the OST file data.
-Later, you can save the recovered data in a new PST file and add it again in the Outlook.
+Later, you can save the recovered data in a new PST file and add it again in Outlook.